 - Structural engineering

-It is possible to enter in a quantity surveyor profession without the degree or non-relevant degree.
+It is possible to enter in the quantity surveyor profession without the degree or non-relevant degree.
 For those without a degree or HND, any employers may be qualified to fund a part-time degree top-up course.
 For those with a non-relevant degree will require to take an RICS recognized postgraduate conversion course.

 A certain amount of skills are also required if you want to pursue quantity surveying in the future.
 The skills and qualities are preferable such as Methodical way of thinking, Good knowledge of architecture, Excellent problem-solving skills, Good economic and numeracy management skills, Outstanding conversation and negotiating skills, the ability to understand the complex report and assess requirements quickly, Computer literate, and a clear perception of HSE building laws and legal guidelines.